MicrosoftDocs/power-platform/power-virtual-agents/preview/advanced-end-user-authentication.md

 :::image type="content" source="media/authentication/code-editor.png" alt-text="Screenshot showing code changes in the code editor." border="false":::

+If you aren't signed in, the `SignInReason` is set to `Initializer` and the user is prompted to sign in if the bot accesses any of the authentication variables.

 ## Add user authentication to a topic

-As discussed above, to authenticate a user in a topic, make sure that **Require users to sign in** checkbox is _unchecked_ before adding the _Authenticate_ node to prompt the user to log in with a sign-in card.
+To authenticate a user in a topic (and not at the beginning of the conversation with the bot), make sure that **Require users to sign in** checkbox is _unchecked_ before adding the _Authenticate_ node to prompt the user to log in with a sign-in card.
 Once the user enters their username and password in the prompt (hosted by the identity provider), they might be prompted to enter a validation code.
-If a user is already logged in, they won't be prompted again, even if they reach another Authenticate node.
+After a user is already logged in, they won't be prompted again, even if they reach another Authenticate node.

 To add an Authenticate node to your topic: